-We have filed a registration statement on Form S-8 under the Securities Act to register the shares of Class A Common Stock issued or issuable under our 2021 Plan.
-The Form S-8 registration statement became effective automatically upon filing.
-The Form S-8 covers shares of Class A Common Stock underlying the 2021 Plan, which may be sold in the public market upon issuance, subject to Rule 144 limitations applicable to affiliates and vesting restrictions.
+We have filed, and in the future may file, one or more registration statements on Form S-8 under the Securities Act to register the shares of Class A Common Stock issued or issuable under our 2021 Plan.
+Any such Form S-8 registration statement will become effective automatically upon filing.
+The shares registered on such Form S-8 registration statement may be sold in the public market upon issuance, subject to Rule 144 limitations applicable to affiliates and vesting restrictions.